-Note that you cannot enter the UK for the first time via Ireland if you are using the short-term study visa option.
+You cannot enter the UK for the first time via Ireland if you are using the short-term study visa option.

-Remember that you should not book your flight until your acceptance has been confirmed and the exact beginning and ending dates of the program have been confirmed by your host campus.
+Remember that you should not book your flight until your acceptance and the exact beginning and ending dates of the program have been confirmed by your host campus.
 However, this does not mean that you cannot look online and begin price comparisons.